Download EWG's Healthy Living AppClose

 For decades, both sunscreen manufacturers and users assumed that preventing or delaying sunburn would also avert other damage, such as skin cancer.
 Today, many experts realize that both UVA and UVB exposure may contribute to melanoma risk (Donawho 1996, Garland 2003, Godar 2009, Setlow 1993).

 When people use sunscreen properly to prevent sunburn, they often extend their time in the sun.
-They may prevent burns, but they end up with more cumulative exposure to UVA rays, which inflict more subtle damage (Autier 2009, Lautenschlager 2007).
+They may prevent burns, but they end up with more cumulative exposure to UVA rays, which inflict subtler damage (Autier 2009, Lautenschlager 2007).

 The ideal sunscreen would afford a similar level of UVB and UVA protection (Diffey 2009, Osterwalder 2010).
 It might also help prevent skin cancer, if it were packaged with clear information about its limitations and instructions for proper use.